JochimM/Delfi-PQ_FDIR/README.md

 - Influence other memory types besides the Arduino's RAM memory.
 Next to the RAM memory which is the only memory currently subject to bitflips future work should include the other memory types of the on board computer that is used.

 - Implementation of a SEU simulator.
 Right now the error are generated at random.
 However, a more realistic SEU simulator would also model different types of radiation.
 If for example part of the memory would be affected, this could results in more severe damage.

+- Analysing different data types, as for now only characters are used as data.